-Cloud Bigtable also warns you if you enable single-row transactions in 2 different app profiles that both use single-cluster routing, and that point to different clusters.
-If you choose to create this type of configuration, you must ensure that you do not send conflicting read-modify-write or check-and-mutate requests to 2 different clusters.
+- Warns you if you enable single-row transactions in two or more different app profiles that use single-cluster routing and point to different clusters.
+If you choose to create this type of configuration, you must ensure that you do not send conflicting read-modify-write or check-and-mutate requests to different clusters.

 How app profiles work

-An app profile specifies the settings that Cloud Bigtable uses to handle an instance's incoming requests.
+An app profile specifies the settings that Bigtable uses to handle an instance's incoming requests.

 Default app profile

-The settings in an instance's default app profile depend on how many clusters it had when you first created it:
+The settings in an instance's default app profile depend on the number of clusters the instance had when you first created it:

-- If you created the instance with 2 clusters, the default app profile routes traffic to any available cluster, and it disables single-row transactions.
+- If you created the instance with 2 or more clusters, the

 Custom app profiles